ksylor/ohshitgit/README.md

 Okay, now for some code changes so that we can see this content on the site!

 7. in the `_data` folder, open up `site.json` and add your new language to the list of languages on the site.
-For example, to add German to the site, use the local word for the language (e.g. not the english word German, but the German word Deutch) and the standard language code.
+For example, to add German to the site, use the local word for the language (e.g. not the english word German, but the German word Deutsch) and the standard language code.
 ```
 "languages": [
     { "label": "english", "code": "en" },
-    { "label": "deutch", "code": "de }
+    { "label": "deutsch", "code": "de }
 ],
 ```